Pope Francis’ letter to the priests, on the 160 anniversary of the death of the holy Curé of Arso, St. John Vianney. Agusut 4, 2019.

 Fr.
 Gordon Moreland, SJ

 Gordon Moreland, S.J. has been involved in spiritual direction from the time he finished 4th year theology.
 He thinks of it as spiritual conversation.
 We talk about our prayer and life and ministry.
 Implicitly we try to say “Amen” to each other’s prayer.
 He has worked with bishops, priests, religious men and women, laity, and non-Catholics.
 For many years he directed the Spiritual Exercises of St. Ignatius to groups and individuals.
 For over thirty years he was director of the House of Prayer for priests.
 In retirement he now sees some priests for spiritual direction at Damian House (200 W La Veta in Orange).
+By appointment

 Fr.
 John Francis Vu, SJ